odpi/egeria-docs/site/docs/guides/project-operations.md

 In between official releases, the latest build is also available to developers in GitHub.

-The process for creating a release is described in the [developer-resources](developer-resources/Release-Process.md)
+The process for creating a release is described in the [developer guide](/egeria-docs/guides/developer/process/#release-process)

 ## Conflict resolution and voting